gumob/AISummarizer/PRIVACY.md

 ## Overview

-AI Summarizer ("we", "our", or "us") is committed to protecting your privacy.
+Free AI Summarizer ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we handle information when you use our Chrome extension.

 ## Information We Collect